Eight Men Out

-Eight Men Out is a 1988 American sports drama film based on Eliot Asinof's 1963 book Eight Men Out: The Black Sox and the 1919 World Series.
+Eight Men Out is a 1988 American period sports drama film based on Eliot Asinof's 1963 book Eight Men Out: The Black Sox and the 1919 World Series.
 It was written and directed by John Sayles.
 The film is a dramatization of Major League Baseball's Black Sox Scandal in which eight members of the Chicago White Sox conspired with gamblers to lose the 1919 World Series.
 Most of the movie was filmed at Bush Stadium in Indianapolis, Indiana.

 Plot

 In 1919, the Chicago White Sox have won the American League pennant and are considered among the greatest baseball teams ever assembled; however, the team's stingy owner, Charles Comiskey, shows little inclination to reward his players for a spectacular season.

 Gamblers "Sport" Sullivan, "Sleepy Bill" Burns, and Billy Maharg get wind of the players' discontent and ask player Chick Gandil to convince a select group of Sox—including, star knuckleball pitcher Eddie Cicotte, who led the Majors with a 29–7 win–loss record and an earned run average of 1.82, that they could earn more money by playing badly and throwing the series than they could earn by winning the Series against the Cincinnati Reds.
 Cicotte was motivated because Comiskey refused him a promised $10,000 should he win 30 games for the season.
 Cicotte was nearing the milestone when Comiskey ordered team manager Kid Gleason to bench him for two weeks (missing five starts) with the excuse that the 35-year-old veteran's arm needed a rest before the series.

 A number of players, including Gandil, Swede Risberg, and Lefty Williams, go along with the scheme.
 "Shoeless Joe" Jackson, the team's illiterate superstar, is also invited but is depicted as not bright nor entirely sure of what is going on.
 Buck Weaver, meanwhile, insists that he is a winner and wants nothing to do with the fix.

 When the best-of-nine World Series begins, Cicotte deliberately hits Reds leadoff hitter Morrie Rath in the back in Game 1 with his second pitch, a prearranged signal to gangster Arnold Rothstein that the fix is in.
 Cicotte pitches poorly and gives up five runs in four innings before being pulled, and the Sox lose the first game, 9–1.
 Williams also pitches poorly in Game 2, while Gandil, Risberg and Hap Felsch make glaring mistakes on the field.
 Several of the players become upset, however, when the various gamblers involved fail to pay their promised money up front.

 Chicago journalists Ring Lardner and Hugh Fullerton grow increasingly suspicious while Gleason continues to hear rumors of a fix, but he remains confident that his team will come through in the end.